Atlanta Gold Mine Project

 Deeded 15-mile electrical power line is operational to the site with private substation.

-Private water well and pipeline delivers ample water to project.
+Private water well delivers ample water to project.

 Current NI 43-101 compliant gold resource by Gustavson (2020) using a 0.35 g/t cut-off and $1250/ounce gold price.

-Atlanta Mineralised Zone, showing blocks above 0.40ppm Au, in both Si Breccia Zone (red) and Porphyry Zone (blue).
+Atlanta Mineralised Zone, showing blocks above 0.35g/t Au, in both Si Breccia Zone (red) and Porphyry Zone (blue).
 Looking East.

 Resource